Ninad2006-cell/Ninad-code/README.md

 # Ninad-code
-Hello Everyone this is my first Repo.
+Hello Everyone this is my first Repository.